AsterDY/gjson/README.md

 ### FastPath

 This option is used to cache parsed simple paths and search JSON path all-in-once in C funtions, to reduce the overhead of c-go interaction.
-By default, this option is disabled, because it will and comsumes a little more memory than default.
-You can disable it by set environment variable `GJSON_FAST_PATH=1`
+By default, this option is disabled, because it will and consumes a little more memory than default.
+You can enable it by set environment variable `GJSON_FAST_PATH=1`.

 ### FastString

-By default, Gjson doesn't validate UTF8 and doesn't use SIMD algorithm when unescaping a string, thus its string-value APIs' behavior are slow and different from `encoding/json`.
-You change the behaviors by setting below environment variable:
+By default, Gjson doesn't use the SIMD algorithm when decoding a string and does not validate UTF8 either, thus its string-value APIs' behaviors are slow and different from `encoding/json`.
+You can change the behaviors by setting the environment variable below:

 - `GJSON_FAST_STRING=1`: `SIMD-implemented` string parsing.
-The string-value APIs' behaviors will be same with [sonic/decoder](https://github.com/bytedance/sonic)'s default behavior, with 2~3X times of speed of default string-parsing.
+The string-value APIs' behaviors will be the same as [sonic/decoder](https://github.com/bytedance/sonic)'s default behavior, with 2~3X times the speed of default string-parsing.
-- `GJSON_FAST_STRING=2`, `SIMD-implemented` string parsing and utf8 validating.
-String-value APIs' behaviors will be totally same with `encoding/json.Decode` and also faster than default.
+- `GJSON_FAST_STRING=2`, `SIMD-implemented` string parsing, and UTF-8 validating.
+String-value APIs' behaviors will be totally same with `encoding/json.Decode` and also faster than the default.

 ### Benchmark

-This is benchmark on above options (see [codes](testdata/gjson_timing_test.go)):
+This is a benchmark on the above options (see [codes](testdata/gjson_timing_test.go)):

 ```
+goversion: 1.22.0
 goos: linux
 goarch: amd64
 pkg: github.com/tidwall/gjson/testdata